deepakkumar1984/Amplifier.NET/doc-gen/articles/Useful functions.md

    2. args: List of arguments array or scalar values.

 6. **GetExecuter**: Get the executer for the compiler which can seemlesly invoke the kernel methods.
 Internally it calls the compiler Execute function.

+7. **Save**: Save the compiler in form of binary for reusablibity.

+8. **Load**: Load the saved bin compiler file.
+Avoids recompilation of kernel.